 - Apparently, a fan once approached Edgar Wright and asked him to sign his ticket stubs for Scott Pilgrim vs. The World... all 55 of them.

 - The writer of this essay on IMDb claims to have seen Beauty and the Beast a grand total of three-hundred and eighty-one times, as of 2003.
 Going from Dec 31 1991 to Jan 1 2003, that adds up to around 4015 days, adding up to once every ten days.

 - A San Francisco youth made national news when saw the movie Rocky 81 times (and possibly more) during its first-run release in 1976 and 1977.
 After the 27th viewing, the theatre started letting him in for free.

-- Christopher Lee has stated that he has read the Lord of the Rings trilogy all the way through every year for decades.
+- Christopher Lee has stated that he had read The Lord of the Rings trilogy all the way through every year after the books were first published.
 It was for this reason that he was one of the main consultants for the Peter Jackson films.